Frequently Asked Questions

 Q: What is mock trial?

 College mock trial is an academic competition where students simulate real courtroom trials by acting as attorneys and witnesses to argue fictional legal cases.
-It's public speaking and critical thinking, developing character portrayals, and delivering arguments before judges.
+It's public speaking and critical thinking, acting as different characters, and delivering arguments before judges.
+Think of it as Suits meets your favorite Broadway play!

 Q: What does competition season look like?

 GSUMT competes in trials based off of cases created by the American Mock Trial Association (AMTA).
 In the fall we compete at invitational tournaments hosted by other universities.
-In the spring we compete at AMTA's regional tournaments, then Opening Round Championship Series (ORCS), and then finally the National Championships if we qualify!
+In the spring we compete at AMTA's regional tournaments, then Opening Round Championship Series (ORCS), and then the National Championship Tournament!

 Being a Member